emscripten-core/emsdk/README.md

 On Windows, you can directly install an old SDK version by using one of the archived offline NSIS installers.
 See the **Archived Releases** section down below.

+##### When working on git branches compiled from source, how do I update to a newer compiler version?

+Unlike tags and precompiled versions, a few of the SDK packages are based on "moving" git branches and compiled from source (sdk-incoming, sdk-master, emscripten-incoming, emscripten-master, binaryen-master).
+Because of that, the compiled versions will eventually go out of date as new commits are introduced to the development branches.
+To update an old compiled installation of one of this branches, simply reissue the "emsdk install" command on that package.
+This will `git pull` the latest changes to the branch and issue an incremental recompilation of the target in question.
+This way you can keep calling `emsdk install` to keep an Emscripten installation up to date with a given git branch.

+Note though that if the previously compiled branch is very old, sometimes CMake gets confused and is unable to properly rebuild a project.
+This has happened in the past e.g. when LLVM migrated to requiring a newer CMake version.
+In cases of any odd compilation errors, it is advised to try deleting the intermediate build directory to clear the build (e.g. "emsdk/clang/fastcomp/build_xxx/") before reissuing `emsdk install`.

 ##### How do I change the currently active SDK version?

 You can toggle between different tools and SDK versions by running `emsdk activate <tool/sdk name>`.
 Activating a tool will set up `~/.emscripten` to point to that particular tool.
 On Windows, you can pass the option `--global` to the `activate` command to register the environment permanently to the system registry for all users.